agraef/faust-mcp/README.md

 - There's no musical time display right now.
 This requires non-trivial changes in pd-faust itself, as its built-in sequencer currently doesn't provide musical timing information to the player abstraction.

-- The patch should maybe be rewritten to use OSC instead of MIDI for communicating with the Faust dsps, so that all controls become accessible.
+- We might want to rewrite the patch to use OSC instead of MIDI for communicating with the Faust dsps, so that all controls become accessible.
 But then again, restricting access to controls with MIDI bindings gives you better control over which parameters should be visible on the control surface.